sagaxyz/node-infra/README.md

 - SPC Snapshots

 ## Provision
 This step provisions an EKS cluster with Karpenter autoscaler, oidc provider and EBS CSI driver.
-As a first step checkout the devnet branch of the infrastructure repo.
+As a first step checkout the `release/mainnet` branch of the node-infra repo.

 This is the command to run to provision your cluster from the ansible directory:
 ```